zachpino/comm-workshop-s18/week10/base.md

 -----

 All additional geographic drawing code will go below the `console.log(censusData)` line.
-That's the only place that we can be sure that we have our census data and geographic loaded and ready to use.
+That's the only place that we can be sure that we have our census data and geographic vectors loaded and ready to use.

 -----